 When you enroll in the exclusive provider organization (EPO), you must use the plan’s national network of physicians, hospitals, and other healthcare providers to receive benefits; the EPO does not cover care received from out-of-network providers except for emergency services.

 To better understand the coverage provided under the EPO, it’s important to know these key terms.

 The deductible is a specified annual dollar amount you must pay for covered medical services before the plan begins to pay benefits.

 A copay is a flat dollar amount that you pay upfront for certain services when using network providers.

-A copayment is the percentage of the plan allowance for covered services that you pay after meeting the deductible:
+A copayment is the percentage of the cost for covered services that you pay after you pay the deductible:

-The combined maximum out-of-pocket is a specified annual dollar amount you pay for covered medical and prescription services, after which the plan pays 100 percent of allowable costs for the rest of the year.
+The total maximum out-of-pocket is a set annual dollar amount you pay for covered medical services and prescription drugs, after which the plan pays 100 percent of covered expenses for the rest of the year.